Your Questions, Answered

 Some wings and faerie adornments may also be available at the welcome table.

-We are also in the process of securing food vendors, so you can plan on purchasing lunch at the festival—such as tamales and other refreshments.
+We will also have a couple of food vendors, so you can plan on purchasing lunch at the festival—such as tamales, sandwiches and other refreshments.

 Comfortable shoes and clothing for outdoor weather are recommended.

-Weather updates will be shared through email and social media.
+Weather updates will be shared through email and social media by Thursday evening.

-Primary parking will be available at Forsyth Park and at the nearby Edson and Bailey schools, located just next to the park.
+Primary parking will be available at Forsyth Park Tennis Lot and at the nearby Edson and Bailey schools, located just next to the park.

 If those areas fill, overflow parking will be available at Dietz Stadium.

-Visitors may also choose to park uptown in Kingston and enjoy a short 10–15 minute walk to the park.
+Visitors are encouraged to park uptown in Kingston and enjoy a 15 minute walk to the park.

 Because the festival is popular, we recommend arriving early if possible.